Boys (Charli XCX song)

-"Boys" is a single by British singer Charli XCX, released on 26 July 2017 by Asylum Records and Atlantic Records UK.
+"Boys" is a song by British singer Charli XCX, released on 26 July 2017 by Asylum Records and Atlantic Records UK.
 The song was originally intended to be the second single from her then-upcoming third studio album.
 However, the song became a stand-alone single when the projected third album was leaked on the internet and cancelled.
 The song makes use of a sample from the Nintendo video game Super Mario Bros.

 A cover of the song by one of its writers, Ingrid Andress, is included on the deluxe edition reissue of Andress' debut studio album, Lady Like (2020), with a mandolin being used to replicate the video game sample.

 In 2018, Charli XCX recorded a Mandarin version of the song which was produced by Beijing DJ Howie Lee and released on Chinese social media sites.
 The remix, which featured a verse by Jeanie, was eventually released on streaming and digital download in the Chinese market.